GreenCode-Solutions/Shreksophone/README.md

 # GreenCode Solutions

 Welcome to the official GitHub repository of GreenCode Solutions!
-We are a passionate team of developers committed to delivering high-quality software solutions while promoting sustainable and ethical coding practices.
+We are a passionate team of two solo developers committed to delivering high-quality software solutions while promoting sustainable and ethical coding practices.

 ## About GreenCode Solutions

-At GreenCode Solutions, we believe in the power of technology to allow people a voice and to further their freedom of expression withing coding.
-We specialize in building robust, scalable, and environmentally conscious software for a wide range of industries.
+At GreenCode Solutions, we believe in the power of the internet and its ability to further a persons voice, bypass physical barriers and allow people to themselves without fear.
+We specialize in personal projects such as making a website to showcase your style, places you've been, even setting up a small bussiness .
 Our portfolio showcases a variety of projects that highlight our expertise in software development, UX/UI design, and sustainable practices.

 ### Our Mission